West Side Story: Other notable US productions and tours

 The New York City Center Light Opera Company production played for a limited engagement of 31 performances from April 8 to May 3, 1964.
 The cast featured Don McKay (Tony), Julia Migenes (Maria) and Luba Lisa (Anita).
 It was staged by Gerald Freedman with choreography re-mounted by Tom Abbott.
 The Musical Theater of Lincoln Center and Richard Rodgers production opened at the New York State Theater, Lincoln Center, in June 1968 and closed in September after 89 performances.
 Direction and choreography were reproduced by Lee Theodore, and scenery was by Oliver Smith.
 Tony was played by Kurt Peterson, with Victoria Mallory as Maria.
 A 1987 US tour starred Jack Wagner as Tony, with Valarie Pettiford as Anita and was directed by Alan Johnson.

 A national tour, directed by Alan Johnson, was produced in 2002.
 A national tour of the 2009 Broadway revival began in October 2010 at the Fisher Theatre in Detroit, Michigan, and toured for two seasons.
 The cast featured Kyle Harris as Tony and Ali Ewoldt as Maria.
-Chicago Lyric Opera staged the musical in 2019 and again in 2023, directed by Francesca Zambello and choreographed by Joshua Bergasse; Ryan McCartan starred as Tony.
+Chicago Lyric Opera staged the musical in 2019 and again in 2023, directed by Francesca Zambello and choreographed by Joshua Bergasse; Ryan McCartan starred as Tony in 2023.
+At the Washington National Opera in 2026, McCartan and Pimentel reprised the roles of Tony and Maria.

 The musical has also been adapted to be performed as Deaf Side Story using both English and American Sign Language, with deaf Sharks and hearing Jets.